 What do you really want from a partner; from a partnership?
+This will involve asking yourself why you want a relationship so badly.
 Keep that in mind during those early days and move on if the person you’re dating doesn’t seem quite right.

 This will help you focus on what you actually want as opposed to just wanting a relationship… any relationship.

 Plus, when you do come round to being in a relationship again, it’s more likely to be with someone you actually like and are compatible with!